devbnj/Permissioned-Blockchain/composer/examples/readme.md

-**Please note:** You may use the software (smart contracts etc) for personal usage or testing only. **You cannot use the software components commercially or otherwise without the written consent of Chainbelow.ORG**.
+**Please note:** You may use the software (smart contracts etc) for personal usage or testing only. **You cannot use the software components commercially or otherwise without the written consent of Devb.com or Chainbelow.ORG**.